EXE201-BeanJournal/Bean-Journal-Admin/README.md

 ## License

-Bean Journal Admin React.js Free Version is released under the MIT License.
+Bean Journal Admin is released under the MIT License.

 ## Support

 If you find this project helpful, please consider giving it a star on GitHub.
-Your support helps us continue developing and maintaining this template.
+Your support helps us continue developing and maintaining this project.